ProjectEvergreen/greenwood/www/pages/getting-started/quick-start.md

 Done!

+### Stackblitz ⚡

+Greenwood thinks there's a world where you never have to leave the browser to build and author content for your site, and after you see our starter working in Stackblitz, we think you'll be a believer too!

+<iframe src="https://stackblitz.com/github/projectevergreen/greenwood-getting-started?embed=1" loading="lazy"></iframe>

+### Command Line

 Additionally, you can start your own project right now as easy as 1..
 2..
 3, right from the command line!
 ```bash